caffeinated/gamification/README.md

+# This package has been abandoned and is no longer maintained.

 Caffeinated Gamification
 ========================
 Caffeinated Gamification aims to be a light-weight and easy to use gamification package to implement within your Laravel 5.0 application.